mpizenberg/rgbd-tracking-evaluation/README.md

 ## Requirements

-Each algorithm have a different set of requirements.
+Each algorithm has a different set of requirements.
 These have been tested under the Arch linux distribution, kernel 4.19.17-1-lts or more recent.
 To make everything compile, it required: